 - OMG you look so good you must work out every day!
-(NOPE, I DON’T!)
+(NOPE, I DON’T!
+When I received this comment I was in the worst of my chronic pain from an autoimmune flare up and hadn’t worked out in weeks.)

 - OMG you look so good you must be vegan!
-(NOPE, I LOVE MEAT!)
+(NOPE, I LOVE MEAT and I eat all food groups!)

 First off I want to acknowledge my thin privilege.
 What is thin privilege you might ask?
 Great question.
 I had no idea what it was until 2019 and I am a dietitian.
 And there are MANY other dietitians and humans in general that still don’t know what it is – so we need to spread the word.